-Japan does not have a reputation for attracting claimants or defendant applications to seize jurisdiction over civil cases.
-First, Japanese law does not provide claimants with favourable civil remedies such as class actions, entitlement to treble damages or punitive damages against defendant(s) who have violated Antimonopoly Law.
-Secondly, Civil Procedure Law regulates the jurisdiction of Japanese courts over cases with foreign elements, but it does not tend to provide broad jurisdiction, in that the law relatively strictly requires close relationship between the venue (i.e., Japan) and the key factor(s) involved in each case (such as a domicile of defendant and a place where tort is committed) in order for the case to be covered by the jurisdiction of Japanese courts.
+Japanese laws do not have the system that attracts claimants or defendant applications to seize jurisdiction over civil cases.
+First, Japanese law does not provide claimants with favourable judicial system such as class actions, discovery, treble damages or punitive damages against defendant(s) who have violated Antimonopoly Law.
+Secondly, Civil Procedure Law regulates the jurisdiction of Japanese courts over cases with foreign elements, but it does not tend to provide broad jurisdiction, in that the law relatively strictly requires a close relationship between the venue (i.e. Japan) and the key factor(s) involved in each case (such as the domicile of the defendant and the place where the tort is committed) in order for the case to be covered by the jurisdiction of Japanese courts.
 Furthermore, a Japanese court can deny its jurisdiction over cases with foreign elements if it considers, taking into account the nature of the case, the defendant's burden of responding to the complaint and locations of evidence, that there are special circumstances which impede fairness of the parties or fair and prompt hearing procedures.
 The foregoing circumstances do not allow Japanese courts to attract claimants and defendant applications to seize jurisdiction.
-Having said that, there are certain provisions under the Antimonopoly Law that assist plaintiffs/potential plaintiffs for their civil actions seeking the recovery of damages (e.g., the JFTC's opinion regarding damages and access to the case record of the JFTC.
-See question 4.4 with regard to access by a plaintiff/potential plaintiff to the JFTC's case record/collected evidence) and the plaintiff/potential plaintiff may consider the use of such assistance.
+Having said that, there are certain provisions under the Antimonopoly Law that assist plaintiffs/potential plaintiffs in their civil actions seeking the recovery of damages (e.g. the JFTC's opinion regarding damages and access to the case record of the JFTC.
+See question 4.4 with regard to access by a plaintiff/ potential plaintiff to the JFTC's case record/collected evidence) and the plaintiff/potential plaintiff may consider the use of such assistance.